Iqoqo/redux-snoop/README.md

 2. Clean promise based syntax when dealing with complex async flow.

 ## Why not redux-snoop?
-This library intercepts or patches redux methods.
+This library patches redux methods.
 It doesn't do anything that you don't already do with `jest-mock` but it might not be suitable to everyone.

 ## Install
 ```bash